Harfenlabor/harfenlabor.com/exampleSite/content/aboutpage.md

 Harfenlabor invited Thünen-Institut (Hamburg) to examine the column and other important components of the [Barberini Harp](https://www.harfenlabor.com/research/the-barberini-harp/) at the Museo Nazionale degli Strumenti Musicali, Roma, with a new 3D microscope, under the direction of Volker Haag, in order to [identify the types of wood used in the construction](https://www.harfenlabor.com/research/barberini-harp-wood-species-identification/) of this harp.

 2019
-"Investigations of the Barberini Harp," lecture at the Thünen-Institut, Institut für Holzforschung (Hamburg), by Margret Köll (Harfenlabor) and Volker Haag (Thünen-Institut).
+"Investigations of the Barberini Harp," lecture at the Thünen-Institut, Institut für Holzforschung (Hamburg), by Margret Koell (Harfenlabor) and Volker Haag (Thünen-Institut).

 “Harp and Myth,” at Le Gallerie degli Uffizi (Firenze), a lecture-concert in collaboration with the art historian [Marzia Faietti, analysing representations of harp in a mythological context through drawings](https://www.harfenlabor.com/research/barberini-harp-project-interviews-marzia-faetti-two-souls-of-a-harp/) in the Uffizi collection.